 During every lesson, the teacher and children will decide which of the skills they will be using or developing and this will be displayed next to the learning objective.
 Creating a symbiosis between the learning and life-skills.

-In order to ensure that learning in every subject is sequenced appropriately, we have implemented Progression Documents (see below).
+In order to ensure that learning in every subject is sequenced appropriately and in line with the national curriculum , we have created Progression Documents for all subjects (see below).
 These ensure that learning is staged and builds on prior knowledge.
 This provides the children with the opportunity to revisit vital skills and knowledge regularly and embed this learning; therefore becoming experts.